DANS-KNAW/easy-deposit-api/docs/index.md

 ARGUMENTS
 ---------

-          --help                Show help message
+      -h, --help      Show help message
-          --version             Show version of this program
+      -v, --version   Show version of this program

-    Subcommand: run-service - Starts the EASY Bag Store as a daemon that services HTTP requests
+    Subcommand: run-service - Starts EASY Deposit Api as a daemon that services HTTP requests -h, --help   Show help message
+    ---

+    Subcommand: change-state - Changes the state of a deposit, when changing to SUBMITTED just the state is changed, the rest of the submit-cycle is not started
+      -d, --description  <arg>   A desription of the new state --doUpdate             Changes are not saved without this argument -l, --label  <arg>         The label of the new state, one of: REJECTED, DRAFT, SUBMITTED, IN_PROGRESS, ARCHIVED
-          --help   Show help message
+      -h, --help                 Show help message

+     trailing arguments:
+      ownerId (required)     The owner of the existing draft deposit depositId (required)   The UUID of the existing draft deposit
     ---

 INSTALLATION AND CONFIGURATION
 ------------------------------